-The bikes and parts donated to the Swap Shop and repaired & rebuilt into high quality used bikes.
-These bikes provide learning opportunities for our users & volunteers, but more importantly, the resulting bicycle will then be added to the Dickinson Green Bike Fleet, Dickinson Green bikes are available for FREE (refundable deposit required) semester long loan from The Handlebar to any Dickinson student, faculty or staff.
+The bikes and parts donated to the Swap Shop and repaired and rebuilt into high quality used bikes.
+These bikes provide learning opportunities for our users and volunteers, but more importantly, the resulting bicycle will then be added to the Dickinson Green Bike Fleet!
+Dickinson Green Bikes are available for FREE (refundable deposit required) semester long loan from The Handlebar to any Dickinson student, faculty, or staff.
 You will see these bikes with bright green front forks, floating around campus.
 Your Swap Shop items can only improve this program.

-Check out CSE’s new “Biking at Dickinson” publication in The Handlebar.
+Check out CSE’s “Biking@Dickinson” publication in The Handlebar.
 You’ll find information on various routes, rules, and resources to help you craft your biking experience.
 Take one for yourself and your friends, or check it out online.

 If you are interested in the Handlebar and would like more information on volunteering, donating, or for program details contact CSE at firstname.lastname@example.org.